mindset-labs/tg-mindgames/docs/index.md

 Rewards are multiplied by 10 such that if a player claims 5 out of the 10 possible rewards, they receive 50 total reward tokens from the play-to-earn token contract.

-> Game Contract (Xion network): `xion1svmey6ndpjlh0mdryk5lw6rzxczfe9d005q44mk4g2tfv6umcxmsek3ttt`
+> Game Contract (Xion testnet): `xion1svmey6ndpjlh0mdryk5lw6rzxczfe9d005q44mk4g2tfv6umcxmsek3ttt`

 The formal description of the game can be found [here](https://gtl.csa.iisc.ac.in/gametheory/ln/web-cp2-bargaining.pdf).